dataware/dataware.vagrant/README.md

 git clone git://github.com/horizon-institute/dataware.vagrant.git

-This will create three directories under dataware.vagrant:
+This will create three directories and a vagrant box template under dataware.vagrant:

-    dataware-catalog_puppet		dataware-client_puppet		dataware-resource_puppet
+    dataware-catalog_puppet		dataware-client_puppet		dataware-resource_puppet	dataware.box

 Each directory has Vagrantfile which configures and specifies the base virtual machine.
 There is a set of puppet manifest files and an init.sh script.
 All of these are available under /vagrant on your virtual machine.
+To get started, you need to install the base vagrant box:

+    vagrant box add dataware_squeeze64 dataware.box

-To get started, cd to one of the directories:
+now cd to one of the directories:

     cd dataware-catalog_puppet